puppeteer/puppeteer/docs/api.md

 Closes Chromium and all of its pages (if any were opened).
 The [Browser] object itself is considered to be disposed and cannot be used anymore.

+During the process of closing the browser, it will attempt to delete the temp folder created exclusively for this browser instance.
+If this fails (either because a file in the temp folder is locked by another process or because of insufficient permissions) it will log the error in the console and throw back the exception.
+This implies that: a) the folder and/or its content will not be fully deleted; and b) the connection with the browser will not be properly disposed (see [browser.disconnect()](#browserdisconnect)).

 #### browser.createIncognitoBrowserContext()

 - returns: <[Promise]<[BrowserContext]>>